-I get this cute customer service email, complete with a stock photo of a little girl on a mobile device (not sure how that relates to my non-operational solar system):
+I get a cute customer service email, complete with a stock photo of a little girl on a mobile device (not sure how that relates to my non-operational solar system).

 I don't think they really want to know how they're doing.
 They haven't done a great job of communicating.
 I've received scary loan emails, and no one from their end has reached out to me to put those emails in context.
 They seem to be out there "doing stuff," but I have no idea what.
 This email is probably their way of checking off a box on their customer care checklist. ("We do care, see?
 We sent you that email with the cute stock photo.
 That's us showing you that we care about you.
 See?")